dritchie/quicksand/index.md

 `qs.poisson(lambda)`
 Draw from a poisson distribution with average rate `lambda`.

-`qs.multinomial(params)`
+`qs.categorical(params)`
-Draw from a multinomial distribution. `params` may be either an array or a vector of real numbers.
+Draw from a categorical distribution. `params` may be either an array or a vector of real numbers.

 `qs.dirichlet(params)`
 Draw from a dirichlet distribution. `params` may be either an array or a vector of real numbers.